tinode/chat/plugin/README.md

 Plugins have to define three methods:

+ * `HandleMessage(ClientReq) returns (ServerCtrl)` <br>
- * This method is called for every message received from the client.
+This method is called for every message received from the client.
+ClientReq contains serialized client message and sessions data.
 The method returns a ServerCtrl message.
-If ServerCtrl.code is not 0 indicates that no further processing is needed.
-Server will generate a {ctrl} message from ServerCtrl and forward it to client session.
-If ServerCtrl.code is 0, the server should continue with default processing of the message.
+If ServerCtrl.Code is 0, the server will continue with the default processing of the message.
+A non-zero ServerCtrl.Code indicates that no further processing is needed.
+Server will generate a {ctrl} message from the ServerCtrl and forward it to the client session.

-	`rpc HandleMessage(Session, ClientMsg) returns (ServerCtrl) {}`
+ * `FilterMessage(ServerMsg) returns (ServerMsg)` <br>

- * This method is called immmediately before a server message is broadcasted to topic subscribers.
+This method is called immmediately before a server message is broadcasted to topic subscribers.
 The filter may alter the server message or may request to drop it.

-  	`rpc FilterMessage(ServerMsg) returns (ServerMsg) {}`
+ * `RequestMessages(None) returns (stream ClientMsg)` <br>

- * The method returns a stream of messages which are treated as if coming from a client.
+The method returns a stream of messages which are treated as if coming from a client.
-  	`rpc RequestMessages(None) returns (stream ClientMsg) {}`